puppetlabs-toy-chest/puppetlabs-ruby/README.md

 * *bundler_package*: (default is dependent on OS distribution) -
  This parameter replaces the default bundler package.
 * *bundler_provider*: (default is dependent on OS distribution) -
- This parameter specifies what package provider should be used, `gem` or `apt`.
+ This parameter specifies what package provider should be used, only `gem` or `apt` are accepted.

 ## Rake Resource